RipMeApp/ripme-wiki/Config-options.md

 prefer.mp4         | bool | Prefer mp4 when downloading a video that has more than 1 format

-history.warn_before_delete | bool| If true ripme will prompt the user with a "Are you sure?" box when clearing ripmes download history
+history.warn_before_delete | bool | If true ripme will prompt the user with a "Are you sure?" box when clearing ripmes download history

+instagram.download_images_only | bool | If true the instagram ripper will skip videos and only download images

 download.timeout   | int  | File download timeout (in milliseconds)